Kids playing soccer on a field representing active children at risk of heel pain and Sever’s disease

 How Stretching Helps with Heel Pain Relief

-You can tell if your child is suffering from Sever’s disease by noticing a few tell-tale signs.
-The most obvious is if your child experiences heel pain when walking or participating in a physical activity.
+You can often tell if your child is experiencing symptoms by noticing heel pain during walking or physical activity.

-If diagnosed, a pediatrician may recommend specific Sever’s disease stretches to do in order to help alleviate the symptoms.
+If diagnosed, a pediatrician may recommend specific stretches to help alleviate symptoms.

 Stretches to Do for Sever’s Disease